Help improve this page

 v8.1.0-eksbuild.1 and above |

-The rest of this page describes differences between running compatible Amazon EKS add-ons from AWS on hybrid nodes, compared to the other Amazon EKS compute types.
+The rest of this page describes differences between running compatible Amazon EKS add-ons on hybrid nodes, compared to the other Amazon EKS compute types.

 kube-proxy and CoreDNS

-Kube-proxy and CoreDNS are installed as unmanaged add-ons by default when an EKS cluster is created.
-These add-ons can be managed as Amazon EKS add-ons after cluster creation.
+EKS installs Kube-proxy and CoreDNS as self-managed add-ons by default when you create an EKS cluster with the AWS API and AWS SDKs, including from the AWS CLI.
+You can overwrite these add-ons as Amazon EKS add-ons after cluster creation.
 Reference the EKS documentation for details on Manage kube-proxy in Amazon EKS clusters and Manage CoreDNS for DNS in Amazon EKS clusters.
-If you are running a cluster with hybrid nodes and nodes in AWS Cloud, it is recommended to have at least one CoreDNS replica on hybrid nodes and at least one CoreDNS replica on your nodes in AWS Cloud.
+If you are running a cluster with hybrid nodes and nodes in AWS Cloud, we recommend that you have at least one CoreDNS replica on hybrid nodes and at least one CoreDNS replica on your nodes in AWS Cloud.

 CloudWatch Observability Agent add-on